Your store can be configured to show prices in different currencies and allow customers to check out using their preferred method.

 When you set up your Brikl account, a default account currency is selected for you.

 To change your store's default currency, you'll need to add the new currency that you want to be the default.
-Once you've added the new currency, please contact us to change your default currency.
+Once you've added the new currency, please contact Brikl Support to request your default currency to be changed.

-To change your store's default currency, please contact support.
+To change your store's default currency, please contact Brikl Support.

 From your dashboard, go to Settings (bottom left)> Currencies.
 You can add up to thirteen currencies to your Brikl account, but more currencies can be added upon request.
-Please contact us to set these up.
+Please contact Brikl Support to set these up.

 How do multiple currencies work?